ApiLogicServer/Docs/docs/Tech-Proven.md

 There are several novel elements of API Logic Server:

-* Logic, using spreadsheet-like rules, extensible with Python
+* Logic, using spreadsheet-like rules, customizable with Python
 * Automated Admin Apps - multi-page, multi-table, automatic joins
 * Models, expressed in Python, instead of massive code generation
-* Extensible, using a standard language, in standard IDEs such as VSCode or PyCharm
+* Customizable, using a standard language, in standard IDEs such as VSCode or PyCharm

 It's therefore quite reasonable to ask whether this technology is proven.

-It has been.
+It has.

 Key aspects of this technology first surfaced in PACE, Wang's highly regarded DBMS with over 6500 installed sites.
 It provided a relational query engine with rule enforcement, an application builder, and a query/report writer.
 The technology was awarded several patents for rules and application generation.